KxSystems/docs/docs/learn/pb/name-game.md

 :fontawesome-solid-lightbulb:
 Lightbulb moment.
 We do not need to test the first letter to see if the third replacement is needed.
 If it is not, the replacement, e.g. _so-s_ with _so-_, is harmless: a no-op.

-If we define the third substition
+If we define the third substitution

 ```q
 s3:{1(-1_)\x,"o-",x}lower first Name